 Some advanced reports require a Fitbit Premium subscription

 Fitbit Sense is Fitbit’s most premium smartwatch and the only one to feature an electrocardiogram alongside its other health-tracking features.

-The Fitbit Sense is best for those looking to extensively track their health, it also includes a heart rate monitor, stress management, an SpO2 monitor for tracking the amount of oxygen in your blood, and a sleep score.
-The sleep score is based on your heart rate, how long you spend awake or restless, and your sleep stages such as how long you spend in REM sleep.
+The Fitbit Sense is best for those looking to track their health extensively; it also includes a heart rate monitor, stress management, and SpO2 monitor for monitoring the amount of oxygen in your blood and a sleep score.
+The sleep score is based on your heart rate, how long you spend awake or restless, and your sleep stages, such as how long you spend in REM sleep.

-The Fitbit Sense does have a limited range of third-party apps you can install such as Strava and Uber to add extra functionality.
-Fitbit claims a battery life of up to 6 days, although users on Amazon advise that 3 days is more likely with regular usage.
+The Fitbit Sense does have a limited range of third-party apps you can install, such as Strava and Uber, to add extra functionality.
+Fitbit claims a battery life of up to 6 days, although users on Amazon advise that three days is more likely with regular usage.

-Keep in mind that Fitbit does require an ongoing subscription to one of their premium health reporting (6-month free trial included), although the ECG reports are all free.
+Keep in mind that Fitbit does require an ongoing subscription to one of their premium health reports (6-month free trial included), although the ECG reports are all free.

 Best for iPhone Users: Apple Watch Series 6